4Ax-Technologies/pose_detector1/COCO 2017 subset database.md

 A bespoke database [0.1] was developed for a quick & dirty prototype.
 The 11595 image prototype database was downloaded from the [COCO 2017 website](https://cocodataset.org/#home) using 4Ax's [coco_person_data.py](https:github.com/4Ax-Technologies/pose_detector1/coco_person_data.py), unzipped using [7-zip](https://www.7-zip.org/download.html) and was split into three subsets:  __train__ : 8000   -   __val__ : 2595   -   __test__ : 1000.
 During training, using Nvidia's TAO toolkit, selected standard augmentation procedures were used.
-The prototype achieved beter than 95% accuracy performance, providing seamless transitions in the game environment's physics engine
+The prototype achieved beter than 95% accuracy performance, providing seamless transitions in the game environment's physics engine.
+Despite this level of performance the project continued into the development phase with the intention of further refining and improving the model.

 ______